Dunne Hall (University of Notre Dame): Features

 The building was built in the neo-gothic style used for other recent constructions at Notre Dame.
 The chapel is visible from the outside, unlike many other dorms whose chapel is inside the building.
 The chapel is named after Blessed Basil Moreau, C.S.C., founder of the Congregation of Holy Cross Dunne Hall is approximately 71,000 square feet.
 Student rooms host 221 students, and rooms feature singles, doubles, quads, and six-man rooms.
 Half of each first floor is devoted to community spaces, featuring a two-story lounge, reading room, and study areas.
 Additional space includes pass-through floor lounges on the second, third and fourth floors, designed to promote gathering in community.
 The building has one full kitchen, three kitchenettes adjoined to the floor lounges, and food sales in the basement.

 It opened in the fall of 2016, and it hosted incoming freshmen and returning seniors, juniors, and sophomores who could apply to transfer to Dunne through the interhall application process.
 The colors (Quad Green, Hesburgh Blue, and Stonehenge Gray) and mascot, (Sentinels) were chosen by popular vote by the residents.

 Dunne also is the home to Drs.
 John and Karen Deak as the second lay faculty in residence, after a pilot program in Lyons Hall.
-In-residence faculty reside in Dunne’s first-floor apartment and refine this new role as it complements hall staff and the priests-in-residence, Fr.
-Kevin Grove, CSC.
+In-residence faculty reside in Dunne's first-floor apartment and refine this new role as it complements hall staff and the priests-in-residence, Fr.
+Eric Schimmel, C.S.C.
 Fr.
-Grove is an Assistant Professor of Theology at Notre Dame and lives on the fourth floor.
-Every week he hosts pizza in his apartment after Mass.
+Eric is the rector of the hall, and he is a priest of the congregation of the Holy Cross.
 These roles recall the Notre Dame tradition of ‘bachelor dons,’ faculty members who resided in halls at periods in the university's history.
 The program is designed to help students thoughtfully integrate their academic lives with the formation that occurs in residence halls.

 Traditions

-While relatively new, Dunne won Men's Hall of the Year for the 2017-2018 academic year.
-Dunne's signature events include the Dunnedance Film Festival in the spring, which showcases short films made by Dunne residents in addition to students from other residence halls, and the Dunne Funny Runne in the fall, a 3-kilometer relay race accompanied by a carnival.
+While relatively new, Dunne won Golden Hall of the Year for the 2024–2025 academic year.
+Dunne has also won Men's Hall of the Year for the 2017–2018 academic year.
+Dunne's signature events include the Dunnedance Film Festival in the spring, which showcases short films made by Dunne residents in addition to students from other residence halls, and the Dunne Funne Runne in the fall, a 3-kilometer relay race accompanied by a carnival.
+A notable tradition the hall has is to host "Pizza Mass" where following mass on Tuesday nights, pizza is served free of charge to all participants and a discussion of various topics take place.